ColdrickSotK/yamlui/README.md

 At the moment, there is only a minimal test implemented.
 It can be run using `PYTHONPATH="$PYTHONPATH:." python tests/minimal.py`, and will render the UI defined by `examples/minimal.yaml`.

+Style checks can be run with `tox -e pep8`.
+It seems you will need pretty new versions of tox and pip for this to work.